Knowing God’s Word

 • Jesus is the living Word, God's clearest way of showing us who he is, in a form we can actually know.
 Scripture and Jesus cannot be separated; to meet one is to meet the other.

-• The Bible is not just information to study; it is how we come to know the person.
+• The Bible is not just information to study; it is how we come to know a person.
 To know Scripture deeply is to know Jesus deeply.

 • How well do you actually know the Bible, and what does that suggest about your relationship with Jesus?